Pranitha-rudraraju/VM_tech_test/Readme.md

    4) `test.py` file contains all the necessary unit test cases
    5) `Readme.md` file contains notes for the batch file process.
    6)`output/results.csv` file for the optput data.
-   7) `output/composite_transform_results.csv` file is the output for composite transform data
+   7) `output/composite_transform_results.csv` file is the output for composite transform data.
+   8) `requirements.txt` `pip install -r requirements.txt` command will install all the required packages and their dependencies which shown in the txt file.

 # transactions.csv: